2001 Malaysian Grand Prix: Race

 In the meantime, Ralf Schumacher overtook Frentzen for fifth on lap 24 and Häkkinen for fourth four laps later.
 On lap 27 Mazzacane delayed Häkkinen and Verstappen, who were in the act of lapping him.
 When Häkkinen got past, Button followed through for 14th after being previously unable to overtake Mazzacane.
 Light rain began to fall again on lap 28 though it was not heavy enough to affect the race.
-Michael Schumacher led by 67 seconds when he made his second pit stop on lap 30 for fuel to complete the race and a front wing adjustment.
+Michael Schumacher led by 67 seconds when he made his second pit stop on lap 30 for a front wing adjustment and fuel to complete the race.
 He rejoined 28 seconds ahead of his teammate Barrichello in second.
 Further back, Verstappen lost fourth to Ralf Schumacher on lap 31.
 Fisichella in ninth became the race's final retiree with no fuel pressure at the pit lane entrance the lap after.
 Around this time, Häkkinen duelled Verstappen for fifth though he could not pass and allowed Frentzen to gain on the pair.
 Verstappen defended fifth by out-braking Häkkinen at the turn 15 hairpin on lap 38; the manoeuvre put Häkkinen wide and allowed Frentzen to overtake him for sixth.
 Barrichello made his final pit stop three laps later and he remained in second.
 Verstappen entered the pit lane for the third time on the 43rd lap to take on enough fuel to complete the race.